De La Rue: History

 Following the Panama Papers leak, it was revealed that from 2002 until 2010, De La Rue had secretly contracted New Delhi businessman Somendra Khosla to obtain contracts in exchange for a 15% commission.

 In 2003, the company acquired the Debden based banknote printing operations of the Bank of England.
 In 2003 and 2004 the company supplied banknotes to Iraq.

 The company was recognised by Hermann Simon as a role model for other small- to medium-sized businesses in his book Hidden Champions.

 The Highest Perfection, a history of De La Rue was published in 2011.
 Written by Peter Pugh for De La Rue, it covered the years 1712–2003.

 In August 2014, the company announced the appointment of Martin Sutherland (formerly of BAE Systems Applied Intelligence) as chief executive officer.

 In 2016, the Cash Handling division (Cash Processing Systems) was sold to Privet Capital.
-In December 2016, the company announced it had purchased the DuPont Authentication division.
+In December, the firm announced it had purchased the DuPont Authentication division.

-In March 2018, the company sold the paper business.
-De La Rue retained a 10% share in the new business, Portals International Limited.
-In April 2018, the company decided to appeal against the decision of the British government to manufacture passports in France.
+In March 2018, the company sold the paper business; De La Rue retained a 10% share in the new business, Portals International Limited.
+In April, it decided to appeal against the decision of the British government to manufacture passports in France.
 It subsequently decided against appealing.

 In October 2019 the company sold its Identity Solutions business to HID Global for £42m.

 On 26 July 2019, the Serious Fraud Office opened an investigation into De La Rue plc for suspected corruption in South Sudan.
 They later decided to close the case.

+In April 2023, it was announced that chairman Kevin Loosemore was stepping down in May 2023 to "draw a line under recent speculation surrounding the leadership of the company".
+Following the launch of a fast-track search for a replacement, the company appointed Clive Wiley in May 2023.

+In February 2024, it was announced that the company had been contracted, alongside the Bank of England, to design new bank notes carrying King Charles III's portrait.
+In October, the company agreed to sell its authentication business to Crane NXT for £300 million.